dabootski/rn-take-home/README.md

 - Use `create-react-native-app` to implement the views in the above screenshots as closely as you can to the original designs

+- You're free to use any libraries you feel are appropriate

 - Park data should be pulled from the following API endpoint and used to populate both the list and detail views: https://firestore.googleapis.com/v1beta1/projects/rn-code-challenge/databases/(default)/documents/parks

 - The header bar background color should be `#8c1d40`